dtcenter/METplotpy/docs/Users_Guide/eclv.rst

 the Github repository.
 The *x.y.z* is the release number.

 Configuration Files
 ___________________

-The contour plot utilizes YAML configuration files to indicate where input data is located and to set plot attributes.
+The ECLV plot utilizes YAML configuration files to indicate where input data is located and to set plot attributes.
 These plot attributes correspond to values that can be set via the METviewer tool.
 YAML is a recursive acronym for "YAML Ain't Markup Language" and according to